lyzr-projects/human-in-loop-backend/Readme.md

 - Ensure you have **Node.js** and **Yarn** installed before proceeding.
 - If using a different branch, replace `main` with the appropriate branch name.
-- Run `yarn prisma migrate dev` if database migrations are needed.
+- Always run migrations after pulling changes that include schema updates.
+- Use `npx prisma studio` to visually inspect your database during development.

 ---